Aschen/kuzzle-plugin-advanced-boilerplate/README.md

   }
 ```

+## Plugin deployment

+### On an existing Kuzzle

+Clone this repository locally and make it accessible from the `plugins/enabled` directory relative to the Kuzzle installation directory.
+A common practice is to put the code of the plugin in `plugins/available` and create a symbolic link to it in `plugins/enabled`.

 **Note.** If you are running Kuzzle within a Docker container, you will need to mount the local plugin installation directory as a volume in the container.